leonardothibes/puppet-php/README.md

 puppet-php
 ==========

-A puppet module for manage PHP
+A puppet module to manage PHP.